epotli

 A Class 1 weekly rhythm

-• One or two MathBird sessions, level 1 or 2.
+• One short MathBird session most days, sitting at level 1 or 2.

-• Total screen time: about 8 to 10 minutes per day.
+• Total screen time: about 5 minutes per day.

 If your child wants more, let them.
 If they want less on a given day, let them.
 The rhythm is more important than any single session.